-If you’re seeking addiction treatment for yourself or a loved one, our ProjectKnow.com help line is a private and convenient solution.
+For those seeking addiction treatment for themselves or a loved one, the ProjectKnow.com helpline is a private and convenient solution.

-Calls to any general help line (non-facility specific 1-8XX numbers) found on this site will be answered by American Addiction Centers (AAC).
+Calls to any general helpline (non-facility specific 1-8XX numbers) for your visit will be answered by American Addiction Centers (AAC).

 We are standing by 24/7 to discuss your treatment options.
 Our representatives work solely for AAC and will discuss whether an AAC facility may be an option for you.